tarun163/verification-with-mail-authontification-Django/README.md

 # verification-with-mail-authontification-Django
-here user can authentifie by email and reset pass word also
+here user can authentifie by email and reset password also